A Guide to Physical Therapy for Lower Back Pain (Lumbago)

 - Side planks

 Functional Core Strengthening Exercises

 Balance - Single Leg Activities:

-These exercises help to improve balance and coordination while also strengthening the deep stabilizing muscles of the spine.
+These exercises help to improve balance and coordination while also strengthening the deep stabilizing back muscles (of the spine).

 - Start by standing on one leg with your knee slightly bent.

 - If needed, hold onto a counter or chair for balance- be safe but also challenge yourself.

 - Hold your balance for 30+ seconds for 2 to 3 sets on each leg.

 - When you're ready, you can progress in a variety of ways- including leg lifts (side, back, or front) or standing on a softer surface (foam or carpet).